BrainEnergyLab/Inflammation-Index/Using-the-R-Inflammation-Index-Package.md

 in morphPreProcessing().

-Here we’re using a path to the ‘Image Storage Directory’ in the example data found at our [Fji example data directory](https://drive.google.com/drive/folders/1t96nDcn9MJm0WcCDIAtmUL9dnJo-L4Ar?usp=sharing) as our input argument **imageStorageDirectory**.
+Here we’re using a path to the ‘Image Storage Directory’ in the example data found at our [Fiji example data directory](https://drive.google.com/drive/folders/1t96nDcn9MJm0WcCDIAtmUL9dnJo-L4Ar?usp=sharing) as our input argument **imageStorageDirectory**.